 - Scrape out all the sauce into a small bowl and season with salt and white pepper and a little extra lemon juice if you like.
 If it is too thick which it usually is when done this way, whisk in a tablespoon of warm water one at a time until it becomes the desired thickness.

-- You can hold this sauce up to an hour by keeping it in a pan of warm.
+- You can hold this sauce up to an hour or two by keeping it in a pan of warm.